gabriel-aplok/lotus-css/README.md

 - **Customizable Components:** Enhance interactivity with customizable components.

-- **Typography Options:** Support for custom fonts and text styles.
+- **Customizable Colors:** Use a pre-defined color palette for a consistent look.

 - **Responsive Layout:** Adapt to different devices and screen sizes with a responsive layout.

-- **Positioning and Alignment:** Easily control the position and alignment of elements.

-- **Media Visibility:** Show or hide elements based on screen size.

 - **Responsive Components:** Components that adapt to different screen sizes.

-- **Customizable Colors:** Use a pre-defined color palette for a consistent look.

 ## Getting Started